BWibo/3dcitydb-mkdocs/docs/citydb-tool/database.md

 after 60 seconds.
 If this option is omitted, citydb-tool will attempt to connect without a password.

-In addition to the standard connection parameters, database-specific properties can be provided through the `--db-property` option to configure the Java driver's behavior.
-These properties should be listed as a comma-separated series of `key=value` pairs.
+In addition to the standard connection parameters, database-specific properties can be provided through the `--db-property` option to configure the JDBC driver behavior.
+These properties should be specified as a comma-separated list of `property=value` pairs.

 The example below shows how to use the database connection options.
-It includes the PostgreSQL-specific `ssl` parameter to establish an SSL connection
+It includes the PostgreSQL-specific `ssl` parameter to establish an SSL connection.

 === "Linux"

     ```bash
-    citydb export citygml \
+    ./citydb export citygml \
         -H localhost \
         -d citdb \
         -u citydb_user \